ClonyPDF home

 If you search around for Indonesia passport photo specs, you'll run into conflicting answers — some sites say 4x6 cm with a white background, others say 51x51 mm or 35x45 mm, and a fair number insist on a red background.
 This isn't because the rules keep changing overnight; it's because Indonesia uses several different photo standards across different identity documents, and they get mixed together in search results.

-Red and blue backgrounds are standard for Indonesia's national ID card (KTP) and driver's license (SIM), where the color rotates based on birth year.
+Red and blue backgrounds are standard for Indonesia's national ID card (KTP) and driver's licence (SIM), where the colour is conventionally assigned by birth year — red for those born in odd-numbered years and blue for even-numbered years.
 Passport photos, by contrast, currently follow a white-background standard under the Direktorat Jenderal Imigrasi for M-Paspor submissions.
 The 35x45 mm and 51x51 mm sizes you'll see elsewhere typically apply to visa photos or specific embassy submissions rather than the standard domestic passport application.

 Can I Take My Indonesia Passport Photo at Home?